finixbit/terraform-packer-ansible-demo/README.md

 cd terraform-packer-ansible-demo
 ```

-## Design
+## Design / Project structure
 #### Flask-App
-This is simple flask application which serves a "hello world" page built on top of `python:2.7-alpine3.8` official image.
+Simple flask application which serves a "hello world" page built on top of `python:2.7-alpine3.8` official image.
 see below for more details on how to setup and run application.

 ##### Setup Requirements